mars-college/mars-rover/locomotion/WebApp/RPi/README.md

 # Remote Control of Robotic Tank Platform over WebSockets (Raspberry Pi)

-This walkthrough covers steps to setting up remote control of a Mountain Ark SR-08 robotic tank platform with a Raspberry Pi over WebSockets.
+This (WIP) walkthrough covers steps to setting up remote control of a Mountain Ark SR-08 robotic tank platform with a Raspberry Pi over WebSockets.

 Hardware setup is not covered in detail.

 ## Assumptions

 * Your host system is running OSX, though this should work on Windows and Linux as well.
 * A basic working knowledge of Linux CLI, Raspberry Pi, Python.
-* You've clones this repository locally.
+* You've cloned this repository locally.
 * Nice to have but not necessary to know JavaScript, WebSockets, Python, HTML.
 * Experience prototyping electronics enough to know how to setup a breadboard to handle two different voltages.